Your relationship with yourself.....

 There have been a few times in my life, when I didn't like that person in the mirror.

-I am telling you this, because I want you to understand that if you are in pain, I see you.
+I am telling you this, because I want you to understand that if you are in pain, not only are you not alone, but there is hope.
 Whether it is physical, mental, or spiritual.
 Pain does exist even when it isn't able to be seen by the human eye.
-To my fibromyalgia friends out there, I see you.
-My back surgery friends out there, I see you.
-My diabetes friends out there, I see you.
-Neuralgia is not fun!!
+To my Fibromyalgia friends out there, your pain is real.
+My neuralgia friends out there, you do not need to suffer alone.
+My Type 1 diabetes friends out there, my heart goes out to you.
+The list goes on.... physical pain is not fun!!

-What does any of this have to do with, "As within, so without?"
+What does any of this have to do with your relations ship with yourself?

 One day I was sitting with my Aunt, who had survived breast cancer, and I asked her, "How did you do it?
 How did you heal through the pain?"